Robert Lyn Nelson: Artistic career

 Nelson grew a business around his art, Robert Lyn Nelson Studios, which was worth $5 million by the mid-1990s.
 He used commercial advertising in print, on radio and television to promote his paintings.

 Nelson's painting From Sea to Shining Sea was exhibited at the U.S. Pavilion at the 1998 World Expo in Lisbon, Portugal.
 From March to October 2001, the work was displayed at the Smithsonian Institution's National Museum of Natural History in a solo exhibition along with several of his other paintings.
 A nationwide tour sponsored by the National Marine Sanctuary System took place following this exhibition.

 He has produced and donated paintings to the National Oceanic and Atmospheric Administration.
 His painting Rainforests of the Sea was reproduced as the poster for the International Year of the Reef in 1997.
-That same year he was one of four Hawaiians to receive NOAA's Local Environmental Hero award.
+That same year he was one of four artists from Hawaii to receive NOAA's Local Environmental Hero award.